Philosophy of mind: Psychology

-Psychology is the science that investigates mental states directly.
-It uses generally empirical methods to investigate concrete mental states like joy, fear or obsessions.
+Psychology is generally defined as the scientific study of behavior and mental processes.
+It relies on empirical methods to investigate concrete mental states like joy, fear or obsessions.
 Psychology investigates the laws that bind these mental states to each other or with inputs and outputs to the human organism.

 An example of this is the psychology of perception.
 Scientists working in this field have discovered general principles of the perception of forms.
 A law of the psychology of forms says that objects that move in the same direction are perceived as related to each other.
 This law describes a relation between visual input and mental perceptual states.
 However, it does not suggest anything about the nature of perceptual states.
 The laws discovered by psychology are compatible with all the answers to the mind–body problem already described.

 Cognitive science

 Cognitive science is the interdisciplinary scientific study of the mind and its processes.
 It examines what cognition is, what it does, and how it works.
 It includes research on intelligence and behavior, especially focusing on how information is represented, processed, and transformed (in faculties such as perception, language, memory, reasoning, and emotion) within nervous systems (human or other animals) and machines (e.g. computers).
 Cognitive science consists of multiple research disciplines, including psychology, artificial intelligence, philosophy, neuroscience, linguistics, anthropology, sociology, and education.
 It spans many levels of analysis, from low-level learning and decision mechanisms to high-level logic and planning; from neural circuitry to modular brain organization.
 Over the years, cognitive science has evolved from a representational and information processing approach to explaining the mind to embrace an embodied perspective of it.
 Accordingly, bodily processes play a significant role in the acquisition, development, and shaping of cognitive capabilities.
 For instance, Rowlands (2012) argues that cognition is enactive, embodied, embedded, affective and (potentially) extended.
 The position is taken that the "classical sandwich" of cognition sandwiched between perception and action is artificial; cognition has to be seen as a product of a strongly coupled interaction that cannot be divided this way.